June 4th 2023, 9am, outside of Grand Forks

 IT IS WITNESSED BY PEOPLE WHO UNDERSTAND AND SUPPORT ITS PURPOSE.

-They are family and friends, neighbors and colleagues.
+They are family and friends, neighbours and colleagues.
 Unlike most audiences, they do not come to be entertained, but to support, encourage and participate.
 There is a sense of purpose in their presence.

 As a performer, you will come to more fully understand your role in the ritual as you go through the workshops prior to performance.
 You must also understand what it means for you to be witnessed what role the people who come to CIRCLE THE EARTH will take.